vipinagrawal25/MeMC/README.md

 moves in second column and total energy of the configuration in respectively the second and the third column of `mc_log`.
 In the first column, we write the iterations of single Monte Carlo performed.
-In `mc_log` file written by `exe_memc` the fourth, fifth, sixth and the seventh column respectively stores the __stretching, bending, energy due to sticking, the afm contribution and the volume__
+In `mc_log` file written by `exe_memc` the fourth, fifth, sixth, seventh, and the eigth column respectively stores the __stretching, bending, energy due to sticking, the afm contribution and the volume__

-Apart from the `mc_log` snapshot of the positions constituting the membrane are dumped every `mc_dump_skip` step in the para file.
+Apart from the `mc_log` snapshot of the positions constituting the membrane are dumped every `mc_dump_iter` step in the para file.
 We use Hierarchical Data Format or the HDF5 library.
-In both the case, we write the positions in `snap_xx.h5` series, where `xx` represents Monte Carlo iterations.
+In both the case, we write the positions in `snap_xx.h5` series, where `xx` represents Monte Carlo iterations divide by `mc_dump_iter`.

 # Visualization

-Visualization of membrane can be done using [visit](https://visit.org) or [paraview](https://www.paraview.org).
+Visualization of membrane can be done using [visit](https://visit-dav.github.io/visit-website/index.html) or [paraview](https://www.paraview.org).
 We provide a python utility "utils/viz_memc.py".
 The program takes three arguments:
 1) Snapshot from the `exe_memc`